jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

       * Use the `Internal: ` prefix if the change has no user-visible impact (API, test frameworks, etc.)
 - [ ] Appropriate autotests or explanation to why this change has no tests
 - [ ] For dependency updates: links to external changelogs and, if possible, full diffs
+- [ ] After PR automated build has run, i.e. a few hours, check the result.
+      If failing, the **submitter** is responsible for checking why and provide either additional fixes, or clear explanations as to why the failure looks unrelated.

 <!-- For new API and extension points: Link to the reference implementation in open-source (or example in Javadoc) -->